Klicka-AI/klicka-action-model-poc/README.md

-# UI-Act
+# Klicka Action Model PoC

-UI-Act is a Transformer model for interacting with a computer using the graphical user interface.
+This repository contains a proof-of-concept of Klicka AIs first generation Transformer model called "UI-act" for interacting with a computer using the graphical user interface.
 The model shares the same interface as a human operator, i.e. screen input and low-level mouse/keyboard output.
 The motivation for this is to allow for seamless integration into human-computer workflows, where the model can naturally be trained using expert human demonstrations.